-Focusing on Fighting Opioid Addiction
+Focusing on Fighting Addiction and the Opioid Crisis

 One family’s tragedy turned into a mission to proactively reach out to young people and educate them about the dangers of substance abuse, including the increasing instances of opioid addiction.
 Through education and awareness programs, The Palmetto Foundation works to increase awareness and support recovery in our communities.